 Weaning off breastfeeding to formula or cow’s milk can feel bittersweet.
 You’re finding more time for yourself, but you’re also saying goodbye to a stage in your life.
 Everything has its pros and cons.
 The best part though?
 Weaning doesn’t mean you can’t bond with your baby anymore.
 You’ll just find new and different ways to spend time together.

-Get more tips on how to wean from breastfeeding and other parenting topics:
+Get more tips on stopping breastfeeding and other parenting topics:

 - Do You Feel Guilty for Not Breastfeeding?
 Don’t.